system76/docs/content/new-web-infrastructure.md

 **Note**: This guide may cover diagnostics and testing that you've already performed.
 Skip those sections as needed, but be sure to provide that information when submitting your ticket.

-We have a help article to guide you through backing up your system [here.](/articles/backup-files)
+For guidance backing up your system, see [Back Up Files](/articles/backup-files).

 ### 2. Do you have a Pop!\_OS or Ubuntu Live USB?